marisks/blog/src/documents/posts/2015-04-20-azure-infrastructure-usage-for-episerver-data-import.html.md

         }
     }

-Now Worker is ready for deployment.
-Right-click on Azure Cloud Service project and choose Publish.
-Sign in by providing credentials, create new cloud service - provide name and region.
+Now _Worker_ is ready for deployment.
+Right-click on _Azure Cloud Service_ project and choose _Publish_.
+Sign in by providing credentials and create new cloud service - provide name and region.

 <img src="/img/2015-04/create_cloud_service.png" alt="Create Cloud Service dialog" class="img-responsive">

-Then choose environment - Staging or Production, build configuration and service configuration.
+Then choose environment - _Staging_ or _Production_, build configuration and service configuration.

 <img src="/img/2015-04/cloud_service_publishing_settings.png" alt="Cloud Service publishing settings dialog" class="img-responsive">

-After all settings are configured click Publish.
-You can see progress in Azure Activity Log.
+After all settings are configured click _Publish_.
+You can see progress in _Azure Activity Log_.

 <img src="/img/2015-04/cloud_service_publishing.png" alt="Azure Activity Log dialog" class="img-responsive">

 Deployment will take quite a lot of time.
-After deployment finished, worker will run automatically and will consume messages from queue.
+After deployment finished, _Worker_ will run automatically and will consume messages from queue.
 Now we should have two queues and second queue will contain one message.

 <img src="/img/2015-04/azure_service_bus_importarticlequeue.png" alt="Azure Service Bus queue view" class="img-responsive">

 ## Import articles Worker

-For Article import I will create another worker.
-Follow same steps as for first worker - create new Worker Role with Service Bus, configure Service Bus connection string, but skip Storage configuration as I will not use it in new Worker.
-Also I will need only one Queue for incomming Article messages.
+For article import I will create another _Worker_.
+Follow same steps as for first _Worker_ - create new _Worker Role with Service Bus_, configure _Service Bus_ connection string, but skip _Storage_ configuration as I will not use it in new _Worker_.
+Also I will need only one queue for incomming _Article_ messages - _ImportArticleQueue_.

     const string InQueueName = "ImportArticleQueue";